-AFSA is very appreciative of the Committee's desire to examine the financial issues and concerns faced by military servicemembers, veterans and their families (hereinafter referred to collectively as "servicemembers and their families").
-We are sensitive to the hardship that is placed on servicemembers and their families with repeated deployments, especially for dual career spouses, and the financial difficulties created by frequent moves.
+AFSA is very appreciative of the Committee's desire to examine the financial issues and concerns faced by military servicemembers and their families.
+We are sensitive to the hardship that is placed on military families with repeated deployments, especially for dual career spouses, and the financial difficulties created by frequent moves.